 The good news is that there are no dodgy or scammy dive companies here.
 There are a relatively small number of dive operators, who all know each other and work together to help keep the ocean clean and provide divers with a good standard of instruction.

-Most dive schools offer the same range of courses for the same price and go diving in pretty much the same spots.
+Most dive schools offer the same range of courses for a very similar price and go diving in pretty much the same spots.

-Prices are around 3,000 Baht for a couple of dives around Koh Rang and 14,000 baht for a 3-4 day Open Water Course
+Scuba diving prices are around 3,000 Baht for a couple of dives around Koh Rang and 14,000 Baht for a 3-4 day Open Water Course.

 So the main reason to shop around is to see which dive operator you feel most comfortable giving your hard earned cash to.